Gambia Democratic Congress

 Gambia Democratic Congress is a political party in the Gambia led by Mama Kandeh, a former APRC National Assembly member.
 It was formed in 2016 and is standing candidates in the 2017 parliamentary election.
 After its foundation, Kandeh toured the Gambia, attracting "huge" crowds.
 The initial deputy leader, Facuru Sillah, later left the party after a dispute with Kandeh.
+Kandeh ended up as the third with 12.32% of the vote in the 2021 election, which was won by incumbent president Adama Barrow.